 However, the relationship between pruning radius and performance is less clear, though a slight performance increase is observed as the pruning radius increases.

 The pruning radius primarily affects the planned path length at the start of a test.
-A very small pruning radius results in paths shorter than the $15$ km budget, likely because a denser tree limits tree depth.
+A very small pruning radius results in paths shorter than the $15$ km budget, likely because a denser tree will reduce tree depth.
 Similarly, reducing the extend distance below $500$ m leads to shorter initial plans, suggesting that both parameters play a role in determining tree expansion.

 We find that as the extend distance increases, maintaining a sufficiently large near radius is crucial for sustaining performance.
 If the near radius drops below the extend distance, performance declines.
 Meanwhile, the pruning radius can be set relatively high without significant performance loss, and doing so allows for longer planned paths.
 Additionally, the CPU performance of a given system may influence the optimal parameter settings, suggesting the need for adjusting parameters based on computational resources.